AmanPriyanshu/FedPAQ-MNIST-implemenation/README.md

 As for the value of `r` I used ratios with respect to the total number of clients in this implementation.
 This was done for easier and readable implementation.
 We also see an incline with the increase in `r`, as `r` increases from `0.5` to `1`.
 FedPAQ's claim that ideal performance will be given by `r = 100%` is supported.

-Finally quantization is enables in the form precision here, so as to allow beginners and non-coders to understand.
+Finally quantization is enabled in the form precision here, so as to allow beginners and non-coders to understand.
 This is still supported by the FedPAQ's claims with regards to Quantizer Levels (`s`).
 As `precision` increases, so does performance.

 ## Best-Perfomance: